LuxImagingAI/DBSegment/README.md

 optional: **-f** folds (networks) used for segmentation inferrence.
 The available folds are *0, 1, 2, 3, 4, 5, 6*.
 The default folds are *4* and *6*.
 We recommend to keep the default settings, and do not define this parameter.
 Using more folds will increase the needed computation time.

   `-f 4 6`

+## How to cite
+  You can find much more information, in particular on robustness across acuqisition domains in the following paper.
+Please cite this publication when using the tool in own works:

+> Mehri Baniasadi, Mikkel V. Petersen, Jorge Goncalves, Vanja Vlasov, Andreas Horn, Frank Hertel, Andreas Husch (2021): Fast and robust segmentation of deep brain structures: Evaluation of transportabilityacross acquisition domain